rsullivan00/blog/_posts/2017-07-26-docker-for-mac.markdown

 Dockerizing our applications.
 Docker provides our cross-platform team two main
 benefits:
 - Environment standardization
-  - Both Windows and MacOS hosts can use the same Docker VM, meaning all dependencies and configurations can be identical across environments
+  - Both Windows and MacOS hosts can use the same Docker image, meaning all dependencies and configurations can be identical across environments
-  - Easy docker setup with `docker-compose` reduces overhead for onboarding new team members
+  - Easy app setup with `docker-compose` reduces overhead for onboarding new team members
 - Application isolation
   - Developers need to run multiple applications simultaneously.
 With Docker,